This post may contain affiliate links. You can read my affiliate policy here.

 - Lowers risk of Dementia and Alzhimer’s Disease

 - Improves Sleep

 What do you think?
 Will making walking a daily habit help you reach your goals?

 Read More: 10 Health Benefits of a Daily Morning Walk

 Every single thing our bodies do requires movement—initiated by our musculoskeletal system—to be performed with ease.
 Digestion, immunity, reproduction—all of these functions require us to move.
 You can eat the perfect diet, sleep eight hours a night, and use only baking soda and vinegar to clean your house, but without the loads created by natural movement, all of these worthy efforts are thwarted on a cellular level, and your optimal wellness level remains elusive.Katy Bowman -Move your DNA

-The most important thing for me was that it:
+When I considered how to make walking a habit I realised that the most important thing for me was that it:

 - was sustainable.

 To this end, I decided not to put a minimum time or distance on my walks.
 If I put on my shoes and stepped out of my house, I was allowed to count it as a walk.

 It turned out though, that when those shoes were on, I usually walked a bit longer than out the door and back again… I really needed to focus on my body however, instead of just pushing through (as I’m well known to do), to only walk as far as I could do with minimal discomfort.